General partner

 General partner is a person who joins with at least one other person to form a business.
 A general partner has responsibility for the actions of the business, can legally bind the business and is personally liable for all the partnership's debts and obligations.

 Role of a general partner

 A general partner acts on behalf of a business, and generally has the power to make decisions with or without the permission of the other partners.
-Due to their managerial role general partners have unlimited liability, which means that a partnership's genera partners are personally responsible for all business debts, meaning that the personal assets of general partners are at potential risk for the debts of the partnership.
+Due to their managerial role general partners have unlimited liability, which means that a partnership's general partners are personally responsible for all business debts, meaning that the personal assets of general partners are at potential risk for the debts of the partnership.

 In the event that a partnership is dissolved, general partners are subject to liquidation, such that their share of the assets of the partnership may be distributed to claimants such as creditors before the partner receives any remaining share.